postsharp/PostSharp.LicenseServer/README.md

 The license server itself is licensed under the *MIT License*.
 Note that PostSharp is a commercial product with a proprietary license.

+## Download

+You can download the latest release from https://github.com/postsharp/PostSharp.LicenseServer/releases/latest.

 ## Documentation

 * [Installing the license server](http://doc.postsharp.net/license-server-admin).